danludwig/eventsourced.net/README.md

 Although a default installation of Visual Studio 2015 Update 1 will install the .NET Version Manager, it will install an older version of it (beta5).
 If you haven't already, you should [download & install ASP.NET 5 RC from get.asp.net](https://get.asp.net/).

+When the ASP.NET 5 RC installation is complete, run `dnvm` in a new command prompt or powershell window.
+If you receive a "Getting started" prompt and you aren't sure what to do, just answer `Y` for yes.

 ##### Runtime 1.0.0-rc1-final

 #### Without Visual Studio